mosip/documentation/docs/Master-Data-Services-Functionality.md

 11. API should only allow creation of one record at a time and should restrict bulk creation
 12. API should audit the relevant data when the API is called successfully or when an error is encountered

-### C. Fetch list of Document Categories based on a Language Code
+### Fetch list of Document Categories based on a Language Code
 On receiving a request to fetch Document Category Details with the input parameters (Language Code), the system fetches all the Document Categories for the Language Code Received as per the below listed steps:

 1. Validates if all required input parameters have been received as listed below for each specific request